A parade of pinks on the Golden Globes red carpet

 Doing frothy, FROTHY pink was presenter Carrie Underwood.
 It was full-on in the sticky-outy floral embellishment department on the front, split in middle with cutouts at the waist and barely a back.

 Presenter Felicity Jones was in busy, busy pink, courtesy of Gucci.
-It came with a not-so-good-together shade of nude, in fact, with black ruffles at the neck and a black bow at the waist.
+It came with a not-so-good-together shade of nude, in fact, with a black ruffle design in beads at the neck and a black bow at the waist.

 Zoe Saldana also wore Gucci pink paired with scarlet in silk chiffon.
 It had an asymmetrical tiered ruffled skirt and blush satin bow.
 Emma Stone wore Valentino in pale pink with a silver star design.